America’s Air Show 2025 B-Roll Day 1: Warbirds Over Miramar

-During the Warbirds Over Miramar performance historical aircrafts perform aerial maneuvers over the 2025 Marine Corps Air Station Miramar Air Show in San Diego, Sept.
+The Warbirds conduct aerial maneuvers during the 2025 Marine Corps Air Station Miramar Air Show in San Diego, Sept.
 26, 2025.
-America's Air Show 2025 is a unique and incredible opportunity to witness Marine and joint aviation capabilities, civilian performers, and the world-famous Blue Angels; to celebrate the 250th birthday of the Marine Corps alongside Marines, and to see first-hand the innovative spirit of the Marine Corps through emerging technologies and forward-thinking.
-(U.S. Marine Corps video by Sgt.
-Oneg Plisner)
+The Warbirds performance promotes and encourages the preservation and operation of World War II aircraft.
+America’s Air Show 2025 is a unique and incredible opportunity to witness Marine and joint aviation capabilities, civilian performers and the world-famous Blue Angels; to celebrate the 250th birthday of the Marine Corps alongside Marines and to see first-hand the innovative spirit of the Marine Corps through emerging technologies and forward-thinking.
+(U.S. Marine Corps video by Cpl.
+Madisyn Paschal)

 |Date Taken: